Postgraduate Diploma in Business

 As one of the qualifications available within the Business Taught Masters programme, you will gain business experience, professional skills and industry connections within a short timeframe, and no previous background in business is required.
 Graduates will gain the confidence to challenge existing commercial practice and participate in the development of new and innovative business strategies.

-Students must have a bachelor's degree with at least a B Grade Point Average in 300-level courses, or equivalent, and been approved by the Dean of Business.
+You must have a bachelor's degree with at least a B Grade Point Average in 300-level courses (or equivalent), and been approved to enrol.

 How to apply

-The programme has intakes in October 2019, and in February and August 2020.
+The programme has intakes in February and August.

 You can apply online at myUC.
 Find out more about how to apply for graduate and postgraduate qualifications.